FirestormAngel/raspberry-documentation/README.md

 ```

 #### Verification
-Step 1: Run iwconfig to see if your hostapd mode.
+Step 1: Run iwconfig to see if your hostapd mode is now set to **Master**.
 ```bash
 $ sudo iwconfig
 ```